Quit Modern Nicotine Products With App-Based Tracking

 That cue may be a USB charger tangled beside the bed.
 Or a pouch tucked in before a meeting.

 The “it’s not cigarettes, so it’s not that addictive” idea causes trouble.
-In 2021, 11.3% of U.S. middle and high school students reported current e-cigarette use, according to the CDC source.
+In 2021, 11.3% of U.S. middle and high school students reported current e-cigarette use, according to the CDC CDC report.
 Among adults who had ever used e-cigarettes, about 63.3% were also current cigarette smokers, showing how often nicotine products overlap.

 A stop nicotine app gives you 24/7 pocket support during the craving window.
 Isolated willpower usually shows up late; a log, prompt, or small next step can show up immediately.